IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/interface.rst

    - :doc:`IFC Modeling Basics </users/modeling/ifc_modeling>`

 2. Dive deeper into the User Interface:
-   If you want to explore more details about the BlenderBIM interface, you can refer to:
+   If you want to explore more details about the Bonsai interface, you can refer to:

    - :doc:`User Interface Reference </users/user_interface>`